kubeflow/website/content/docs/use-cases/kubeflow-on-multinode-cluster.md

 sudo mkdir /nfsroot
 ```

-Configure /etc/exports to share that directory:
+Than you need to configure /etc/exports to share that directory:

 ```shell
 /nfsroot 192.168.0.0/16(rw,no_root_squash,no_subtree_check)
 ```

 Notice that 192.168.0.0 is the nodes' CIDR, not the Kubernetes CIDR.

-NFS Client
+### NFS Client

-In order to allow any node of the cluster to be able to mount NFS filesystem:
+Each node of the cluster must be able to establish connection to NFS server.
+This can be done by installing the right NFS client library in any node:

 ```shell
 sudo apt install nfs-common